5 ways to keep resolutions

-Do you take time to make resolutions every year?
-Are you convinced at the beginning of every year that this time you will definitely stick to them?
+Do you take advantage of the ‘fresh start’ effect and set goals or intentions at the beginning of every year?
+Are you convinced that this year will be different and you will definitely make them happen?
 You start off brilliantly, but by mid January your enthusiasm begins to wane, and by February you’ve realised it’s never going to happen!
 You link back in to your old habits, safe within your comfort zone, maybe a little frustrated?

-There are many valid reasons why we don’t stick to our resolutions: a failure to prioritise, procrastination, burnout, lack of resources, time, consistency, confidence, motivation discipline.
+There are many valid reasons why we don’t stick to the changes that we want to make in our lives : a failure to prioritise, procrastination, burnout, lack of resources, time, consistency, confidence, motivation discipline.
 You name it.

-Without being a magical formula, 5 small changes can make a difference in 2019!
+Without being a magical formula, these 5 small habits can make a difference in 2019!

 1. Start with the end in mind…